 2- Title page

-Must be informative, specific, short, clear, concise, and unambiguous reflect the paper’s contents.
+Must be informative, specific, short, clear, concise, and unambiguously reflect the paper’s contents.
 It should not exceed 150 characters.
-It must be write in English and Spanish.
+It must be written in English and Spanish.

 Name(s) of author(s)